sylvesterterdoo/A00472836_MSDA5510/Assignment1/README.txt

 - TestProgram.cs

-Exception, SimpleCSVParser and DirWalker are the programs combined to recursively read a series of data files in CSV Format and enter thme into a single file.
+Exception, SimpleCSVParser and DirWalker are the programs combined to recursively read a series of data files in CSV Format and enter them into a single file.

 The TestProgram file is the Starter/Main program and the CustomerInfo program models customers and their attribute/info